Archetypes

 - Hexeblaumon/Skadimon ("Ice-Snow") (BY)

-Strip your opponent's evolution sources very very fast.
-Floodgate them with Hexeblaumon, or banish their Digimon to security with Skadimon.
+Strip your opponent's evolution sources very very fast, using both your own When Evolving effects and also a Tamer who suspends to trash sources when something is played or evolved (which creates a really nasty synergy with scrambles).
+Hexeblaumon provides an annoying floodgate with direct aggro and tamer bounce, while Skadimon provides more indirect aggro by banishing either player's sourceless Digimon to security for unsuspends.
 Either way, you can then unga bunga with <Piercing>, <Security Attack +1>, and the unique effect <Ice Clad>, which changes the rules of battle to decide the victor by number of evolution sources instead of DP.

 - Dinomon/Tyranomon (RG)

-So you get really fucking big while you're swinging, and then you force your opponent to only be able to attack your suspended Digimon.
+So you get really fucking big while you're swinging (ramping mid-attack with When Attacking effects and Tamers), and then you force your opponent to only be able to attack your suspended Digimon.
 You also have <Fortitude>, so if they delete you, you just play yourself back out and suspend yourself again.
-It's pretty fun.
+In addition, you have ridiculous control power with the ability to stop your opponent's Digimon from evolving entirely as wwell as protect against <De-Evolve> on your own stacks, so it's basically the greenest green deck to ever green.

 Liberator NPC Decks: "Fields"